pranujm/pranujm/README.md

 ## About Me:

-My name is Pranuj, and I am currently a Sophomore at Rensselaer Polytechnic Institute.

-My major is Computer Science and I am minoring in Data Science & Engineering.
+Hi, I’m Pranuj, a Sophomore at Rensselaer Polytechnic Institute majoring in Computer Science with a minor in Data Science & Engineering.

-I have experience with Python and SQL for data analytics, data science, machine learning, and quantum computing.
+I have hands-on experience with SQL and Python, using libraries for data visualization, analysis, machine learning, and quantum computing.

-I am qualified for data analysis/science internships, as well as machine learning and quantum computing research positions.
+I’m actively seeking internships in data analysis, data science, machine learning, and quantum computing.

-You can view my tech stack and connect with me through my socials below!
+Feel free to check out my tech stack and connect with me through my socials below!

 ## Socials: